 General Notes & Precautions

-1) Important points to consider about Mons Pubis Reduction (Mons Pubis Lift)
+1) Important points to consider about the Mons Pubis Reduction (Mons Pubis Lift)

 2) Before the Mons Pubis Reduction (Mons Pubis Lift)

-- Prior to the Mons Pubis Reduction (Mons Pubis Lift), you will be invited to a pre-operative consultation room, where you will be evaluated for surgery.
+- You will be invited to a pre-operative consultation room, where you will be evaluated for surgery.
 You will be received by a member of the nursing staff in our Center, who will make inquiries regarding your previous medical history as well as arrange for your vital signs such as temperature, respiration, blood pressure, and pulse.
 In case of existing diseases or drug allergies, please inform the medical staff before the consultation.
 You should prepare and take with you any pills or treatment medications, you are currently taking.

 - A staff nurse will usher you to a treatment room where Dr. Vitasna will investigate your health history, and conduct both a general check-up and internal check-up.
 After the examination and assessment, you will discuss with Dr. Vitasna about your expectations and concerns.
 She will then explain to you about the methods (or techniques), processes of the Mons Pubis Reduction (Mons Pubis Lift), some potential post-operative risks and complications prior to decision-making.
 You may also be asked about your expectations for the surgery and if you have any allergies or any condition that wouldn’t make you a good candidate for the surgery as well as other additional inquiries.